NerdStoke/home_cloud/README.md

 - `wget -O - https://raw.githubusercontent.com/NerdStoke/home_cloud/master/install.sh | sudo bash`
     - This will also take a while.
 The Raspberry Pi should automatically reboot when done.
 If it does not, then run `sudo reboot`
     - The previous command is the version that we used, but the script behind it is not maintained.
 If it ran successfully, then skip the rest of this item.
 For the official script maintained by OpenMediaVault, run this command: `wget -O - https://raw.githubusercontent.com/OpenMediaVault-Plugin-Developers/installScript/master/install | sudo bash`

+## Configuring Open Media Vault

+Once the Pi has rebooted, you should new be able to visit the IP address of the Pi in a browser by going to `http://[RASPBERRYPIIPADDRESS]`

+The default username is `admin` and default password is `openmediavault`

+You can change the password under **General Settings**